visidata/visidata.org/site/install.md

 If you use VisiData a lot, you may want to buy [VisiData Max]() which can load Excel (xls) spreadsheets and Google Sheets and many other formats. -->

-You can use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) (WSL) or use the Conda or Python method above.
+Use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) (WSL) or install via the Conda or Python method above.

 ## Linux